Electric Vehicle Charging Research

 - Use MGE charging stations during the study.

-While there are currently very few plug-in EVs in the Madison area, use of EVs will grow quickly.
+While there are currently few plug-in EVs in the Madison area, use of EVs will grow quickly.
 This study will help MGE understand:

 - How this infrastructure could work.